Naguroka/GenshinWidget/README.md

 - Realtime info: Resin, Daily Reward status, and Realm Currency (via Hoyolab).
 - Auto UID detection: no need to type your in-game UID — it is detected from your cookies.
 - Periodic refresh: updates every minute.
+- Named window: shows up as "Genshin Widget" in Alt+Tab and task switchers.
+- Clean shutdown: closing the widget stops the background Python process.
 - Cross-platform: works on Windows and Linux.

 ## Requirements